 Most of his field research has focused on sea otter populations around the Northeastern Pacific Ocean.
-His past and current study sites include: the Aleutian Islands, Southeast and Southcentral Alaska, Central & Southern California, (including the Channel Islands), Washington, British Columbia, and the Russian Commander Islands.
+His past and current study sites focus mostly on Central and Southern California (including the Channel Islands), but also include many other locations around the Northeast Pacific like the Aleutian Islands, Southeast and Southcentral Alaska, and Washington.
 These studies are designed to better understand the suite of direct and indirect interactions between sea otters and other species in the nearshore environment.
-Joseph and his colleagues use this model system to elucidate the influence of high-trophic-level consumers on the organization of the communities in which they live.
+Joe and his colleagues use this model system to elucidate the influence of high-trophic-level consumers on the organization of the communities in which they live.
 Their research questions aim to investigate various aspects of sea otter behavioral ecology including: foraging trends, activity budgets, movement patterns, survival, and reproduction.
 The information gathered from their research helps to obtain a better understanding of sea otter biology, which, through species interactions with biotic and abiotic factors in their environment, advances our knowledge base for entire nearshore marine ecosystems.

 MS, Marine Affairs & Policy/Marine Biology & Fisheries, University of Miami Rosenstiel School of Marine & Atmospheric Science (FL), 2007

-BS, Marine Biology, University of Miami (FL) 2005
+BS, Marine Biology, University of Miami